Akshat2127/boston_housing/README.md

 ## Starting the Project

-For this assignment, we can find the `boston_housing` folder containing the necessary project files on the [Machine Learning projects GitHub](https://github.com/udacity/machine-learning), under the `projects` folder. we may download all of the files for projects we'll use in this Nanodegree program directly from this repo.
-Please make sure that we use the most recent version of project files when completing a project!

 This project contains three files:

 - `boston_housing.ipynb`: This is the main file where we will be performing wer work on the project.